How are Matric Final Marks Calculated - A Complete Guide

 • Reach the final score

 Each university has an individual minimum requirement score for APS subject-specific scores based on the programme selected.
-The below table lists the minimum APS scores required for different pass levels.
-Final requirements vary across universities, and students should research and check inidvidual eligibility criteria.
+The table below lists the minimum APS scores required for different pass levels.
+Final requirements vary across universities, and students should research and check individual eligibility criteria.

 Subjects